Harish-Balaji-B/Human-Pose-estimation-Using-CNN-and-Keypoint-R-CNN/README.md

 Download the saved-model_MPIIy1.keras from the link below: <br>
 https://drive.google.com/file/d/1t9OG8_kjbfmAIF06BTk28A4ygDafKFHP/view?usp=drive_link

-`Create a folder "uploads" inside client_server to store the images for the flask application`
+`Create a folder "uploads" inside client_server to store the images for the flask application` <br>
+Also: <br>
+`Create a folder "testresults" inside CNN folder to store the result images for the CNN method`